pennmem/cmlreaders/README.rst

     - Update version in cmlreaders/__init__.py
     - Update CHANGELOG.rst

-2. Merge pull request (do this before step 3 to release from master branch)
+2. Merge pull request

+    - Do this before step 3 to release from master branch

 3. ``git tag``